This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Crusty Bread: A small loaf of French bread is always a great addition.
+Crusty Bread: A small loaf of French bread is ideal for scooping up any sauce left on the plate.

 Frequently Asked Questions

-Allow the lasagna to cool completely, then cover and refrigerate for up to 3 days.
-Reheat in the oven or microwave.
+Let the lasagna cool completely, then cover it and refrigerate for up to 3 days.
+Reheat in a 350°F oven for 10 to 15 minutes or microwave individual portions until hot.

 Ways To Use Leftover Ingredients